 - We seek to support the education of young people with special needs by providing additional facilities for education

 - We seek to prevent and relieve poverty by providing and identifying training and work experience opportunities for young people

 - We provide pathways to employment to give unemployed young people a job and a purpose

 - We seek to promote social inclusion by preventing people from becoming socially excluded, relieving people who are socially excluded and assisting their integration into society across The London Borough of Enfield and the surrounding areas.

 Each of our shops offer an appealing and constantly changing range of quality donated goods.
 All our shops make a crucial and significant contribution to the funding required to deliver our mission in the local community.

-The Learning for Life Charity is a newly formed and growing charity that aims to provide ‘Learning for Life’ opportunities for children and young people with learning difficulties and special educational needs, or who have been affected by illness, disability or poverty.
+The Learning for Life Charity is a growing charity that aims to provide ‘Learning for Life’ opportunities for children and young people with learning difficulties and special educational needs, or who have been affected by illness, disability or poverty.

 We are so please to share we are working to regenerate a former girls’ charity school in Enfield, originally constructed in 1793!
 We are working on this project alongside London Historic Buildings Trust so the building can once again provide learning, training and employment opportunities for young people in our community.